Ford Territory (Australia): SZ

 Mechanically, the SZ series introduced for the first time in Ford Australia's locally made vehicles, a diesel powerplant (whose cost and development in previous editions was postponed in favour of the turbo petrol variant of 2006).
 It also introduced an electric power-assist steering system used on the American Ford Mustang, which was also poised for introduction on the Falcon.

-The engines range of the SZ series comprised the usual but further upgraded 4.0-litre DOHC straight-six petrol engine only for the RWD Territory, and a turbocharged, direct injection 2.7-litre 60-degree V6 diesel engine marketed as "Durpatorq" for the RWD and AWD Territory models.
+The engines range of the SZ series comprised the usual but further upgraded 4.0-litre DOHC straight-six petrol engine only for the RWD Territory, and a turbocharged, direct injection 2.7-litre 60-degree V6 diesel engine marketed as "Duratorq" for the RWD and AWD Territory models.
 Petrol-engined AWD models are no longer offered.
 The petrol engine, now compliant with Euro 4 emission standards, generates 195 kW and 391 Nm.
 At launch, the diesel engine was a seven-year-old Ford AJD-V6/PSA DT17 engine, which debuted in Australia with the Jaguar XF and Land Rover Discovery 3.
 It reportedly emits up to 25% less CO_{2} compared to the petrol engine.

 Across the range, two types of six-speed automatic transmission became default depending on model variants.
 For petrol-engined RWD—the ZF 6HP26 transmission; for diesel-engined RWD and AWD the ZF-based, 6R80 transmission produced by Ford in the United States is used.

 Interior-wise, finally the new Territory gained the centre console and ICC of the FG Falcon.
 Up until this time the Territory had continued to reused the 2002-2008 BA/BF Falcon interior and ICC.